Charles Nerinckx: America

 Nerinckx organized new congregations and oversaw the building of churches.
 Friends and supporters in Belgium sent him church goods, seeds, and plants.
 Word of Nerinckx's efforts reached the Holy See and in 1808, the Pope sought to appoint him Bishop of New Orleans, but Nerinckx refused the honor.
 Soon after the arrival of Bishop Flaget in Bardstown, in June, 1811, a conference of the five secular and four Dominican priests serving in Kentucky was held for the purpose of distributing diocese territory into missionary districts.
-Nerinckx was assigned practically half the state, with residence at St. Charles in a little one room log cabin.
+Nerinckx was assigned practically half the state, with residence at St. Charles in a little one room log cabin,.

-With a focus on Catholic education, Nerinckx founded the Loretto sisters as a teaching order in 1812.
+With a focus on Catholic education, Nerinckx founded the Loretto Sisters as a teaching order in 1812.
 It was formally designated the Friends of Mary at the Foot of the Cross.
+Nerinckx was known to have bought at least one African American from the sisters.
 During a trip to Europe to obtain supplies, he persuaded Pierre-Jean De Smet to join the American mission.

 Nerinckx died at Ste.
-Genevieve, Missouri on 12 August 1824.
+Genevieve, Missouri, on 12 August 1824.

 Legacy and honors

-Nerinx Hall, a private secondary school for girls, was founded by the Sisters of Loretto in 1924 in Webster Groves, Missouri and named in honor of Nerinckx.
+Nerinx Hall, a private secondary school for girls, was founded by the Sisters of Loretto in 1924 in Webster Groves, Missouri, and named in honor of Nerinckx.